York Peppermint Pattie: History

 About 1920, Henry Kessler founded the York Cone Company Corporation on South Pine Street in York, Pennsylvania.
 The company originally sold ice cream cones and waffles before Kessler wanted to make a chocolate and mint themed candy.
 Although news articles commonly have it that the York Peppermint Pattie was first produced in York, Pennsylvania by Henry Kessler at his York Cone Company in 1940, a trademark application for “York Peppermint Pattie Mint (Candy)” filed by York Cone Company Corporation on February 10, 1949, shows a first use in commerce date of January 28, 1922, soon after the founding of the company.
 The trademark registration number 0564557 was awarded on September 30, 1952.

 Although chocolate-covered peppermints already existed before the York Peppermint Pattie came on the market, the York differed in that it was firmer and crisp, while the competition was softer and gooier.
 A former employee and York resident, Phil Kollin, remembered the final test that sample patties went through before leaving the factory: "It was a snap test.
 If the candy didn't break clean in the middle, it was a second."

 The business expanded sales beyond the local market and without consumer advertising the York Peppermint Pattie was being sold in the Northeast, parts of the Midwest and in Florida.

 On August 22, 1966, Charles M. Schulz introduced a character named Peppermint Patty to the Peanuts comic strip.

 In 1972, the York Cone Company was acquired by Peter Paul, who then launched the York Peppermint Patties nationally in 1975.

-In 1978, Peter Paul was acquired by Cadbury for $27.50 per share, a total of $58 million.
+Peter Paul then merged with Cadbury for $27.50 per share, a total of $58 million in 1978.

 In August 1988, Hershey acquired the US confectionery operations of Cadbury Schweppes which included the Almond Joy, Mounds and York Peppermint Pattie business.
-The purchase price was $284.5 million plus assumption of $30 million in debt and it included licensing arrangements for Almond Joy, Mounds, York Peppermint Pattie, as well as certain Cadbury brands in the US market.
+The purchase price was $284.5 million plus an assumption of $30 million in debt, and it included licensing arrangements for Almond Joy, Mounds, York Peppermint Pattie, and certain Cadbury brands in the US market.

-In 2009, after 23 years in the Reading plant, production of the York Peppermint Pattie moved from Reading, Pennsylvania, to Mexico.
+In 2009, after 23 years in the Reading plant, the production of the York Peppermint Pattie moved from Reading, Pennsylvania, to Mexico.

 Promotion

-During the 1970s, Peter Paul launched a memorable advertising campaign for the candy with the tagline "Get the Sensation" which continues to be used into the present day.
+During the 1970s, Peter Paul launched a memorable advertising campaign for the candy with the tagline "Get the Sensation" which continues to be used in the present day.
 A TV commercial in 1979 included the “Get The Sensation” theme.

 In the fall of 1982, Peter Paul launched an advertising campaign using an “I Love New York” theme to promote adding 10% more chocolate to the candy.

 National Peppermint Patty Day is celebrated each year on February 11.